-Our New Jersey accident lawyers have the skills and experience needed to protect your rights.
+Our New Jersey motorcycle accident lawyers have the skills and experience needed to protect your rights.
 At Dimian & Masterpalo, we believe in exceptional client care – you can count on us working tirelessly to win your case and make sure that you and your family receive the compensation you deserve.

-Dimian & Masterpalo Attorneys at Law specializes in accident cases in New Jersey.
+Dimian & Masterpalo Attorneys at Law specializes in motorcycle accident cases in New Jersey.
 We have a proven track record dating back to 2012 – helping thousands of people just like you win their case and move forward after sustaining an injury caused by another’s negligence.
 With 98% of our business coming from auto accident victims, we are expertly equipped to address any and all complicated legal issues your case might present.

-We are the best accident lawyers in New Jersey – not only because of our success rate and experience, but also because of how we treat our clients.
+We are some of the best motorcycle accident lawyers in New Jersey – not only because of our success rate and experience, but also because of how we treat our clients.
 At Dimian & Masterpalo, our main focus is to assure you get the individual attention and expertise required to receive the justice and compensation you deserve.
 From the moment of the accident through the entire litigation process, Dimian & Masterpalo are there to advise you every step of the way.

 And when you hire Dimian & Masterpalo, you pay nothing upfront.
 Our fees are only collected if we win your case.
 If we don’t win, you don’t pay!
 Contact us for a free consultation 24/7 at (732) 508-9200.